Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Mid-tier @ 10K $105/mo (Standard) $169/mo (Plus) $79/mo (Creator)

-Migration Considerations
+Migration considerations

 • Mailchimp to ConvertKit: ConvertKit’s import tool accepts CSV exports from Mailchimp.
 Tags can be mapped from Mailchimp segments.

-Always re-confirm opt-in status when migrating and update all embedded forms and integrations before switching platforms.
+Always re-confirm opt-in status when migrating, and update all embedded forms and integrations before switching platforms.

 Deliverability

-Template Quality
+Template quality

-CRM Features
+CRM features

-ConvertKit supports basic e-commerce through Shopify and WooCommerce, but its commerce features center on digital products and paid newslette
+ConvertKit supports basic e-commerce through Shopify and WooCommerce, but its commerce features are built around digital products and paid newsletters rather than physical goods.
+For any meaningful e-commerce automation, Klaviyo or ActiveCampaign are stronger choices.

 Winner: ActiveCampaign for automation-powered e-commerce workflows.